Rum Raisin Oatmeal Cookies

 Raisins should soak for at least 3-4 hours.
 We prefer to let them soak overnight.

-Soaking the raisins for 24 hours has yielded the best results and the most flavor.
-We don’t like to soak them for more than 36 hours or the raisins can start to break down.
+Soaking the raisins for 24 hours has yielded the best results and the most flavour.
+We don’t like to soak them for more than 36 hours, or the raisins can start to break down.

 What’s The Best Way To Soak Raisins?